 The streamfunction $\psi$ due to an infinitesimally thin vortex filament, or vortex line, with unit circulation can be derived from the Biot-Savart law, which states that the velocity induced at $\mathbf{x}$ by a vortex line $C$ parameterized by $\mathbf{y}$ is

-where $\dy$ is a differential element of the vortex line $\mathbf y$, and the integral is carried out over the entire length of the appropriately parameterized vortex line $C$.
-The resulting velocity is unitless according to the nondimensionalization scheme in \eqref{eq:nondim}.
-For a circular vortex ring with radius one, this velocity can be expressed, in nondimensional axisymmetric cylindrical coordinates $(z,r)$, by the help of a streamfunction \cite{Saffman1993}
+where $\dy$ is a differential element of the vortex line $\mathbf y$, and the integral is carried out over the entire length of the vortex line $C$.
+The resulting velocity is dimensionless according to the nondimensionalization scheme in \eqref{eq:nondim}.
+For a circular vortex ring with radius one, this velocity can be expressed, in nondimensional axisymmetric cylindrical coordinates $(z,r)$, with the help of the streamfunction~\cite{Saffman1993}

 where $K$ and $E$ are the complete elliptic integrals of the first and second kind, respectively.
-The thickness ratio $\epsilon$ does not enter into the equation for $\psi$ explicitly because application of the Biot-Savart law is an appropriate first-order approximation for the velocity induced by a thin vortex ring at points far from the ring itself; this assumption was used by Hicks~\cite{Hicks1919} (p.
-605) and Saffman~\cite{Saffman1993} to perform the calculations that follow.
-Higher-order expansions of \eqref{eq:singleringpsi} are available in a coordinate system centered at the vortex core center (eq.
-9 of 10.2 of~\cite{Saffman1993})].
-Note, however, that because the propogation speed of a vortex \emph{does} depend on $\epsilon$ to leading order, as shown in \eqref{eq:Kelvinformula}, the flow described by \eqref{eq:singleringpsi} does depend (implicitly) on $\epsilon$ through motion of the vortex center at $z_0$.
+The thickness ratio $\epsilon$ does not enter into the equation for $\psi$ explicitly because application of the Biot-Savart law is an appropriate first-order approximation for the velocity induced by a thin vortex ring at points far from the ring itself.
+This assumption was used by Hicks~\cite{Hicks1919} (p.~605) and Saffman~\cite{Saffman1993} to perform the calculations that follow.
+Higher-order expansions of \eqref{eq:singleringpsi} are available in a coordinate system centered at the vortex core center (e.g., equation~9 of section~10.2 in~\cite{Saffman1993}).
+Note, however, that because the propagation speed of a vortex \emph{does} depend on $\epsilon$ to leading order, as shown in \eqref{eq:Kelvinformula}, the flow described by \eqref{eq:singleringpsi} does depend (implicitly) on $\epsilon$ through motion of the vortex center at $z_0$.